bees-hive/elegant-git/docs/commands.md

 Applies the "basics", "standards", and "aliases" configurations to the current Git installation using `git config --global`.

+During the first execution, you will be asked to provide some information.
+After, Elegant Git will automatically detect what should be changed.

 To find out what will be configured, please visit https://elegant-git.bees-hive.org/en/latest/configuration/